Last visit: May 31, 2023

 - The Peet’s @Cafe has a bobblehead museum with an interactive feature worth checking out

-- The Pour House allows you to duck in an out for fabulous beer (for less than $20).
+- The Public House allows you to duck in an out for fabulous beer.

 - The Giants employ the only female PA Announcer, Renel Brooks-Moon whose really good once you train your ear for the unexpected (don’t shrug her off as a product of “progressive San Francisco”; she is legit!)